Last Updated on November 14, 2022 by Matt

 The scooter’s folding mechanism is pretty secure, and the stem doesn’t shake too much while riding.
 And yet, folding the scooter is very simple, as all that’s required is unlocking the folding button and latch on the stem, and connecting the hook on the stem with the small port on the rear fender.

-Besides for locking, the hook on the stem is also very convenient for hanging bags or other objects off of it.
-In fact, the hook locks into place, and if you hang something on it, there’s no way it’s falling off of it, so this is possibly the best hook on an electric scooter yet.
+Besides locking, the hook on the stem is also very convenient for hanging bags or other objects off of it.
+The hook locks into place, and if you hang something on it, there’s no way it’s falling off of it, so this is possibly the best hook on an electric scooter yet.

 The handlebars are not foldable, and the height of the handlebars is fixed.